habibulmursaleen/portfolio-web/README.md

 # Portfolio App

 Welcome to my [Portfolio Web App](https://portfolio-mursaleen.netlify.app/)!
 This is a Next.js application designed to showcase my work, projects, and skills.
-The app is built using TypeScript, Aceternity UI, Tailwind CSS, and incorporates SEO and optimization techniques to ensure a high-quality user experience.
+The app is built using TypeScript, Shadcn/ui, Tailwind CSS, and incorporates SEO and optimization techniques to ensure a high-quality user experience.
 # Portfolio App

 Welcome to my [Portfolio-web-app]([https://nextjs.org](https://portfolio-mursaleen.netlify.app/)) app!
 This is a Next.js application designed to showcase my work, projects, and skills.
-The app is built using TypeScript, Aceternity UI, Tailwind CSS, and incorporates SEO and optimization techniques to ensure a high-quality user experience.
+The app is built using TypeScript, Shadcn/ui, Tailwind CSS, and incorporates SEO and optimization techniques to ensure a high-quality user experience.

 ## Features